 Meade Gougeon was intrigued by the Renovo Bikes company of Portland, Oregon after spotting their wares on display at the Wooden Boat Festival in Port Townsend, Washington last fall.
 Meade has long been a serious cyclist and understands better than most the value of wood as an engineering material.
-He saw in Renovo an opportunity to combine two of his great loves, wood and bicycles.
+He saw in Renovo an opportunity to combine two of his great loves, wood, and bicycles.

 The remarkable, bright finished looks of Renovo bikes are secondary to what they have to offer the serious cyclist.
-The ride is incredibly smooth and quiet and the bikes are responsive, light weight and have excellent frame stiffness.
+The ride is incredibly smooth and quiet and the bikes are responsive, lightweight and have excellent frame stiffness.
 Renovo frames are hollow wood and laminated bamboo, materials that offer excellent performance in designs that maximize their strengths.

 Meade commissioned Renovo to build a bike for him of wood and WEST SYSTEM® Epoxy, and the results were beautiful.
 Renovo team member Ken Wheeler describes Meade’s bike frame: “The center wood is curly maple outlined with a pinstripe of wenge.
 The outer laminate is padauk.
 The stays are outer layers of wenge with centers of Port Orford cedar.
 The front triangle is as stiff as carbon Cervelo S2 (very stiff).
 The rear triangle has about 80% of the stiffness of S2 to provide a smoother ride.”

 Renovo Bikes started their business with a clean CAD screen and a few sticks of wood.
-In the three years since, they’ve shipped wooden bikes to countries around the world, are internationally respected for their designs and have some fresh ones nearly ready to release.
+In the three years since, they’ve shipped wooden bikes to countries around the world, are internationally respected for their designs, and have some fresh ones nearly ready to release.
 Their focus from the beginning has been quality over quantity.
-Some of their very early bike frames have logged over 10,000 trouble-free miles and still look as good new.
+Some of their very early bike frames have logged over 10,000 trouble-free miles and still look as good as new.
 From the beginning, Renovo has worked to refine and improve their frame designs, maximizing wood as an engineering material.

-Having begun to reach the stage of diminishing returns, lately they’ve turned their attention to increasing their production rate.
+Having begun to reach the stage of diminishing returns, lately, they’ve turned their attention to increasing their production rate.
 Renovo has been optimizing their designs and manufacturing processes; they’ve built new fixtures and tooling; added skilled employees to every area and increased their operations space from 5000 to 7500 square feet.